dwww Home | Manual pages | Find package

 BUGS

-If a dict: URL is given on the command line, only the first one is
+If a dict: URL is given on the command line, only the first one is used.

-used.
 The rest are ignored.

-If a dict: URL contains a specifier for the nth definition or match of
+If a dict: URL contains a specifier for the nth definition or match of a

-provided.
+vided.
 This violates the RFC, and will be corrected in a future re-

 lease.